thi-mb/bain-challenge/README.md

 * **GET request** (`/get_predict/`)

-To obtain a prediction using GET requests, all the variables must be included in the url using the following format
+To obtain a prediction using GET requests, all the variables must be included in the url using the following format:

 http://localhost:8000/get_request/`?var1=value1&var2=value2&var3=value3` ... so on